 The Arikepay property is located in southern Peru, in the Department of Arequipa, 58 km south of the city of Arequipa and 45 km south of Freeport-McMoRan's Cerro Verde copper-molybdenum mine.
 The property consists of six mineral claims totalling 4,000 hectares.
-Prior to Candente Copper's acquisition of Arikepay, Phelps Dodge had completed several holes of RC drilling, however the Company has never been able to acquire results from that program.
-In 2012, the Company competed 3,630m of Reverse Circulation drilling in 14 widely spaced holes and identified a porphyry copper-gold deposit.
+Prior to Candente Copper's acquisition of Arikepay, Phelps Dodge had completed 4 close spaced drill holes, however the Company has never been able to acquire results from that program.
+In 2012, the Company completed 3,630m of Reverse Circulation (RC) drilling in 14 widely spaced holes and identified a porphyry copper-gold deposit.